stefanos87/container-kubernetes-tutorials/2-docker_environment/README.md

 ![](https://github.com/robipozzi/docker-kubernetes-tutorials/blob/master/2-docker_environment/images/code-snippet1.png)

-* one is called *UPLOAD_DIR*, and must be passed to the applicationm by launching it with the following construct:
+* one is called *UPLOAD_DIR*, and must be passed to the application by launching it with the following construct:

 **UPLOAD_DIR="/Users/robertopozzi/temp/upload" npm start**